dmayle/nix-config/README.md

 The purpose of an overlay is to alter some part of the config tree such that other code in the config tree uses the altered part.
 (If we only care about changing a package, you can just create your own package and use it.
-If you need to have an existing module that uses an existing package to use your changed package, than you need an overlay)
+If you need to make a change such that an existing module or an existing package that uses a specific package now uses your changed package, than you need an overlay)

 # On Flakes and Home Manager
 A flake-based configuration of home-manager is just the result of calling the